 California’s mental health laws are intended to protect those experiencing mental illness from harming themselves or others.
 Sometimes, a single bad moment can lead to long battles with the court system and extended stays in a mental health facility.
-If you or a loved one is in a mental health facility, it is crucial that you know your rights and when you can leave that facility.
+If you or a loved one is in a mental health facility, you must know your rights and when you can leave that facility.

-For clarity, support, and legal protection, call an experienced mental health lawyer.
+At Simmrin Law Group, we’ve helped people fight criminal charges that they’ve been given due to their mental health struggles.
+For clarity, support, and legal protection, call an experienced Los Angeles mental health lawyer.

-Can I Leave a Facility if I Entered Voluntarily?
+Can I Leave a Mental Health Facility if I Entered Voluntarily?

 For minors who are in the facility voluntarily, a parent, guardian, conservator, or other custodial figure can provide notice on the minor’s behalf.
 If the minor turns 18 while under voluntary care, they can provide notice themselves.